-First, I have an article here on heydayDo I wrote on how to do a chest workout at home without a bench.
+First, I have an article here on heydayDo I wrote Dumbbell Chest Exercises Without A Bench.

 In it I offer 5 alternatives to using a weight bench that you probably have in your home already that you can use.

-(All of the exercises in this workout can be done at home without the need for a weight bench.
-If you don’t have one just get a little creative, and that article of mine tells you how.)
+(All of the exercises in this workout can be done at home without the need for a weight bench, though having one can certainly boost your results.
+If not, just get a little creative and that article of mine tells you how.)

 Or you can do it on a Swiss ball if you have one: